 I’ve been making an annual solo pilgrimage to New York for almost 20 years.
-Last year my wife had a baby and I suddenly realised that future trips may involve a) entertaining a little girl in Manhattan; and b) trying not to break the bank in the process.
+Last year my wife had a baby, and I suddenly realised that future trips might involve a) entertaining a little girl in Manhattan, and b) trying not to break the bank in the process.

-So on my most recent stay, I started asking questions that you may also be asking if you have a family and you’re thinking about making the trip.
-Can you make your dollar stretch in New York when you have kids in tow?
+So on my most recent stay, I started asking questions that you may also be asking if you have a family and are considering making the trip.
+Can you stretch your dollar in New York when you have kids in tow?
 Are there alternatives to the regular tourist traps?
 And can you get anything for free in the city that never sleeps?
-Fortunately the answer to all those questions is yes.
+Fortunately, the answer to all those questions is yes.
 You just have to think outside the square.

 The high life

-Sure, you could pay US$22 each at the ticket office of the Empire State Building and then wait in line for so long that “Are we there yet?” will become the mantra that sends you to a mental asylum.
+Sure, you could pay US$22 each at the Empire State Building ticket office and then wait in line for so long that “Are we there yet?” will become the mantra that sends you to a mental asylum.

 Or you could walk across the Brooklyn Bridge for free.
 With a pedestrian path and bikeway running along the middle of the bridge, high above the lanes of traffic, the views from the middle are panoramic, taking in the city skyline, the East River and even the Statue of Liberty.

 And after you’ve taken all your photos, why not keep walking and end up in Brooklyn Heights, with its tree-lined streets and brownstone buildings?
-Alternatively, head to the High Line, an abandoned elevated railway line that was recently redesigned into a public space that runs through the Meatpacking District and Chelsea.
-With food and coffee carts in the middle and look-outs and seats dotted throughout, it’s a cheap and scenic way to spend an afternoon.
+Alternatively, head to the High Line, an abandoned elevated railway line redesigned into a public space running through the Meatpacking District and Chelsea.
+With food and coffee carts in the middle look-outs and seats dotted throughout, it’s a cheap and scenic way to spend an afternoon.